The poem “Connected by the World” by Gabriel Cruz

 Ans: People face challenges by working together and finding solutions.

 Q10.
-What message does the poem convey?
+What message does the poem “Connected by the World" by Gabriel Cruzconvey?

 Ans: The poem conveys a message of global unity, cooperation, and harmony.